CoderJoeW/CSVAnalyzerPro/README.md

 Our todo list is contained within our changelog which you can see [Here](https://github.com/flaminggenius/CSVAnalyzerPro/tree/master/CAPBuilds)

-Just select a version and view ChangeLog.txt
+Just select a version and view ChangeLog.txt(Switched to markdown in 0.0.4)

 ## License